tregusti/jscs-angular/docs/angularRequireMatchingFilename.md

 # `angularRequireMatchingFilename`

-This rule ha two different modes.
-If the value `true` is supplied, it requires that the filename without extension exactly matches the name defined in the file.
-No matter the casing of he name.
+If the value is a string with one of the casings below it requires that the filename without extension exactly matches the name defined in the file and both have the specified casing.

 If the value is an object or an array of objects, the object define a rule that the names must follow.
 For instance, you can require that the file name should be dash cased like `my-thing.js`, and the corresponding component name should be pascal cased like `MyThing`.

+When using an array of rules, at least one of the rules must apply, otherwise it fails the style check.

 Available casings are: